Skip to content

 mark_as_current bool

-If true, the trace will be marked as the current trace.
+If true, marks this trace as the current trace in the execution context.

 False